| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 magnitude of the displacement is The

-direction of the displacement is given by the angle that the
+direction of the displacement is given by the angle N.B.
+The distance travelled (scalar) and the displacement

 (vector) are very different physical quantities.
 The